 Mitch Daniels (32:17):

-So you support the idea or you accept the idea of sanctuary cities, whether or not it's good policy, you think constitutionally and legally in terms of our liberties,
+So you support the idea or you accept the idea of sanctuary cities, whether or not it's good policy, you think constitutionally and legally, and in terms of our liberties, it's appropriate.

 Randy Barnett (32:28):

-As long as there's not any active aiding and abetting of illegality, all there is a withdrawal from cooperation.
-I think that's perfectly okay.
-Oftentimes these sanctuary cities, however, are some, or not oftentimes, but sometimes at least they're in violation of state law.
-And that's the reason why states can step in or state legislatures can step in and deal with sanctuary cities.
-But it's not something the federal government can necessarily do.
-Whether I think it's a good idea or not.
-I think generally speaking, it's not a good idea in many ways.
-That's reason why I don't take this Utah law as being sort of a cure all for the situation we find ourselves in.
-I do think that if we got federal gun controls of the laws of the kind that would really be unconstitutional.
-I think it would be predictable that there would be an awful lot of state authorities, sheriffs and others who were not going to want to help enforce federal gun laws that they deemed to be unconstitutional.
+As long as there’s no active aiding and abetting of illegality, and all that’s happening is a withdrawal from cooperation, I think that’s perfectly acceptable.
+Sometimes, though, sanctuary cities are in violation of state law.
+When that happens, states can step in.
+State legislatures can address sanctuary cities, but it’s not something the federal government can necessarily do.
+Whether I think it’s a good idea or not, I generally don’t think it is, at least in many respects.
+That’s why I don’t see the Utah law as a kind of cure-all for the situation we’re in.
+I do think that if we were to get federal gun control laws of a certain kind that were truly unconstitutional, it would be entirely predictable that many state authorities, including sheriffs and others, would refuse to help enforce federal gun laws they believed to be unconstitutional.

 Mitch Daniels (33:29):